bowser-js/bowser/README.md

 Thus, you can define OS or platform specific rules and they will have more priority in the end.

 More of API and possibilities you will find in the `docs` folder.

+# Advanced Usage
+By default, `require('bowser')` requires the pre-compiled file, which can include useless for you polyfills.
+In case you don't need that, you can choose using source file requiring bowser like that: `require('bowser/src/bowser`);
+Then you get ES2015 file, which is not precompiled and can be easier to debug.

 # Contributing
 If you'd like to contribute a change to bowser, modify the files in `src/`, then run the following (you'll need node + npm installed):